 General prohibitions: No wildlife or their nests, eggs, young, homes or dens shall be taken, transported, stored, served, bought, sold or possessed in any manner at any time, except as specifically permitted by State of Florida rules.
 No one shall take, poison, store, buy, sell, possess or wantonly or willfully waste wildlife, unless specifically permitted or authorized to do so.

-- Gasoline or any other chemical or gaseous substances used to drive wildlife from their retreats is prohibited.
+- To use gasoline or any other chemical or gaseous substances to drive wildlife from their retreats is prohibited.